 Patan is one of the three separate medieval cities that once existed in the Kathmandu Valley but is now a southern suburb of Kathmandu itself.
 It seems there are a number of theories but it may have been founded c.
 299AD.
 The Patan Durbar Square is a mass of monuments, temples and palaces.
 There are some beautiful sculptures tucked in quiet corners and decorative motifs everywhere.
 It’s no wonder it is a Unesco World Heritage Site.

 Patan square and its surrounding streets are also a magnet for trade, with street vendors and their fragrant wares.
+Even after the earthquake damage, Kathmandu Durbar Square is well worth exploring.

 The Swayambhunath Stupa, and its eyes, are probably one of the most famous images of Kathmandu.
 The Buddha’s eyes, and eyebrows, are certainly striking beneath the fluttering prayer flags.